 Section 8-1 provides that interest will be deductible in an income year when it is incurred in connection with:

-In determining whether this connection exists, the courts have applied the “use test” (i.e. they have looked to the objective circumstances of the use to which the borrowed moneys are put).
+In determining whether this connection exists, the courts have applied the “use test” (i.e. they have looked to the objective circumstances of the use to which the borrowed money is put).

-The question to ask is: Have the borrowed moneys been used to acquire assets which generate assessable income or been used in carrying on a business?
+The question to ask is: Have the borrowed money been used to acquire assets that generate assessable income or been used in carrying on a business?

-A tracing of the borrowed money which establishes it has been applied to an income producing use will generally demonstrate the relevant connection between the interest and the income producing activity.
+A tracing of the borrowed money that establishes it has been applied to an income-producing use will generally demonstrate the relevant connection between the interest and the income-producing activity.

 If the funds are to be used as working capital (e.g. an overdraft to meet business expenses, the interest will be deductible).

-If a borrowing is used only partly for income producing purposes, only a part of the interest will be deductible.
+If borrowing is used only partly for income-producing purposes, only a part of the interest will be deductible.

-The security given for a loan is irrelevant in determining the deductibility of interest on a borrowing – Tax Determination TD 93/13 (e.g. security over an income producing property will not make interest on a loan for a non-income-producing asset deductible and vice versa).
-It is the use made of the borrowed moneys that is the test.
+The security given for a loan is irrelevant in determining the deductibility of interest on a borrowing – Tax Determination TD 93/13 (e.g. security over an income-producing property will not make interest on a loan for a non-income-producing asset deductible and vice versa).
+It is the use made of the borrowed money that is the test.